Kansas Railroad Timeline

 1969 – Sixteen railroad lines operate over 8,000 miles of track in Kansas.
 Over a third of the track belongs to the Atchison, Topeka, and Santa Fe Railroad.

-1986 – Kansas produced 421,540,000 bushels of wheat, with the largest part of it being shipped out by rail.
+1986 – Kansas produced 421,540,000 wheat bushels, most of which were shipped by rail.

 1995 – Atchison, Topeka, and Santa Fe Railway and the Burlington Northern and Santa Fe Railway merged.
 Effective in 1997, it is now called BNSF.